Community & Mental Health Resources

 LOCAL COMMUNITY RESOURCES

-211 CNY - https://211cny.com/ - This is a one-stop shop for basic resources such as food, shelter, employment, healthcare, and more.
-The 211 system helps residents find resources by dialing a simple three-digit number or visiting the above website.
-Dial 2-1-1 or visit the above website to have access to local resources at your fingertips.
+This is a one-stop shop for basic resources such as food, shelter, employment, healthcare, and more.
+The 211 system helps residents find resources by either dialing 2-1-1 or visiting the website above.

-ACCESS Team - http://www.ongov.net/cfs/cmh.html- (315) 463-1100 - If you need help for your child/teen with emotional or behavioral challenges, call the ACCESS Team 24 hours a day, seven days a week.
-A trained staff person will link you to community supports and services that best fit your child's and family's needs.
+If you need help for your child/teen with emotional or behavioral challenges, call the ACCESS Team 24 hours a day, seven days a week.
+A trained staff member will link you to community supports and services that best fit your family's needs.

 EMERGENCY RESOURCES FOR ACUTE MENTAL HEALTH CRISIS

-Call 9-1-1 - The 911 system was designed to provide universal, easy to remember number for people to reach police, fire, or emergency medical assistance from any phone in any location.
+The 911 system was designed to provide a universal, easy to remember number for people to reach police, fire, or emergency medical assistance from any phone in any location.

 CONTACT Community Services: Call (315) 251-0600 or visit https://www.contactsyracuse.org/

 Contact Community Services is a 24-hour telephone counseling and crisis hotline staffed entirely by volunteers.
 These volunteers respond to calls about suicide, abuse, depression, relationships, financial and job worries, family concerns, sexuality, and much more.

 A trained crisis counselor receives the text and responds quickly.
 Crisis Text Line serves anyone, 24/7, in any type of crisis (i.e. not just suicidal concerns).